Physical Therapy Career Guide

 - In order to take the licensing exam, your degree must come from an accredited school

-Physical Therapy School Application Process
+School Application Process

 Applying to multiple schools can be time-consuming, but the physical therapy industry has streamlined the process for program applications.

-Since it’s a web-based system, you can access it from anywhere and because it’s a standardized application, you only need one copy of recommendation letters, transcripts and test scores.
+Since it’s a web-based system, you can access it from anywhere and because it’s a standardized application, you only need one copy of recommendation letters, transcripts, and test scores.

-While it offers plenty of convenience, you need to pay attention to details and plan ahead.
+While it offers plenty of conveniences, you need to pay attention to details and plan ahead.
 PTCAS warns that it can take a month or longer to process your application and it’s still the student’s responsibility to ensure the application is complete.

 You can check the PTCAS website to learn which schools use the service.